AustenBaker/Maintenance-Ticket-Software/project/README.md

 # Build and Run Application
-- To use our application download the files from github under Maintenance-Ticket-Software and use visual studio code to open it (branch 1 will be for iteration 1).
+- To use our application download the files from github under Maintenance-Ticket-Software and use visual studio code to open it (reversion-recovery is the working branch).
 - The front end can be run by executing the command `npm start` in the terminal of the client folder.
 - The Back end can be run by executing `node server` in another shell from the project folder.
 To run our database, download mongodb and type “mongod”.